To see our latest National Governing Body update issued by the British TaeKwon-Do Council (BTC) on 06/04/2021 please click here.

 We will be practicing NON CONTACT TaeKwon-Do – there will be no sparring, drill work or set sparring.
 Due to the risk of infection we have decided not to use any equipment for the time being – this means no pad-work either.
 Classes will instead focus on line work and patterns with fitness and sparring skills where we can.

 We will not be shaking hands, or ki-haping!

 Due to the risk of infection from touching the floor (it’s where any droplets will land after all!), we will not be doing any floor work (press ups, sit ups etc.) during the children’s classes.

-Please can adults bring a yoga type mat or large towel along to enable floor work – it is your responsibility to clean your mat once the class is finished (please bring your own antibacterial wipes).
+Once indoor adult training recommences, please can adults bring a yoga type mat or large towel along to enable floor work – it is your responsibility to clean your mat once the class is finished (please bring your own antibacterial wipes).
 If bringing a towel it is recommended you bring it in a washable bag – this can then all be washed along with your dobok after the class.

 In order to ensure good ventilation during sessions, we will be leaving doors to the outside open during sessions.
 We’ll be keeping you moving to stop you getting chilly, don’t worry!

 At the end of the class, please remember to keep to social distancing whilst exiting 1 by 1 through the one way system.
 Students will be asked to collect / change their shoes and water bottles one at a time before being instructed to leave 1 by 1.
 Please remember to wear face masks, and please remember to use the hand sanitizer before exiting.